gnani-ai/API-service/README.md

 - Token, accesskey and certificate received from gnani to your registered email id.
 This is mandatory to access the api.
 - API URL : asr.gnani.ai
 - PORT: 443
-- Audio Format Supported - wav
+- Audio Format Supported : wav, amr-wb
-- Audio Sampling Rate - 16kHz
+- Audio Sampling Rate : 16kHz
-- Number of Channels - 1
+- Number of Channels : 1
-- Encoding Format - pcm16
+- Encoding Format : pcm16, amr-wb

 ### Note
 Language Codes are as follows :